 This step is also where you should conduct preparatory work to ensure GDPR compliance for your medical records.

 The next step is to convert your records into one consistent digital format.
 Digitising your records will free-up premium floor space and result in records being instantly retrievable and available to share.
-Read our previous blog on whether in-house or outsourced document scanning is best for healthcare organisations.
+Read our previous blog on whether in-house or outsourced medical records scanning is best for healthcare organisations.

 EDM’s unique blend of Intelligent Capture (indexing capturing patient info) and Data Extraction technologies have been configured to identify, classify, extract and organise your information automatically to truly add value to your digital projects.
 Business Process Automation results in operational efficiency gains of 60%+.